2023 Solar Incentives Guide for Brentwood, NY - Tax Credits & Rebates

 EcoWatch's Brentwood, NY Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your system, or any local Brentwood solar installer, can help you understand what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with a representative from the company that installed your solar system, or any local Brentwood solar installer, can help you understand what incentives you might want to apply for.

-To discover the top solar panel installers near you, take a look at our article on the best solar companies in Brentwood.
+To find a top-rated solar panel installer, check out our guide to the best solar companies in Brentwood.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you discuss your ideas with your local Brentwood solar installer.
-They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.
+Make sure you go over your plan with your local Brentwood solar installation expert.
+They can help you as you plan for your project and also help you understand the various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.